 How Much is the Tuition Scholarship for Eligible Family Members?

-The scholarship is equal to 50% of Colorado Resident in-state Graduate Tuition (even if student is classified as a non-resident/out-of-state for tuition purposes).
+The scholarship is equal to 50% of Colorado Resident in-state, regular on-campus credits, Graduate Tuition (even if student is classified as a non-resident/out-of-state for tuition purposes).
 The amount is rounded to the nearest dollar and will be determined after Census date* each semester.
 The amount does not include 50% of Graduate Differential Tuition, fees, charges, or program fees.

 The scholarship is equal to 50% of Colorado Resident Graduate Tuition (not Doctor of Veterinary Medicine Tuition), not including Graduate Differential Tuition, fees, charges, or program fees.
 The amount is rounded to the nearest dollar and will be determined after census date each semester.